 - Up to $1000 for installing a minimum of 9,000 litres of new rainwater storage.

 A maximum of $1000 in rebates is available per property over the lifetime of the program.

 - Only residential property owners with an SCRD water utilities account are eligible.

 - Applications must be approved before the purchase of the storage vessel (cistern) to qualify for the rebate program.

-- The Rainwater Harvesting System must be installed on the property listed on the utilties account.
+- The rainwater harvesting system must be installed on the property listed on the utilities account.

 - Only cisterns, or storage vessels, are eligible for a rebate.
 Additional materials and installation fees, such as pumps and piping, are not eligible for the rebate.

 - Roof catchment area must be a minimum of 20 square meters.

 - If there is a functioning rainwater harvesting system on the property that has not received a rebate, the property is eligible for a rebate for an additional storage volume.